poochie89/SnipDo-Extensions/README.md

 SnipDo uses the Python output pipeline to get results from the script.
 If you want to signal an error to SnipDo use:

-> print("This is an error message", file=sys.stderr)
+> raise ValueError("This is a custom error message")

 If one error is seen by SnipDo, it will show a red cross signaling an error to the user.
-If you want to pass a successfull value to SnipDo use the orint method.
+If you want to pass a successfull value to SnipDo use the print method.
 You can then show the result or paste it by setting the after key for your action.

 > print("This is a message", end="")